 Condition 32 requires that, unless agreed to in writing by the Minister, the person taking the action must publish all management plans, reports and strategies referred to in these conditions of approval on its website, except as otherwise specified in Condition 32.
-An exception relates to Collision Report required by Condition 10 (that have been supplied to DAWE).
-In the case of the Collision Report, DAWE has provided advice in Letter of 12 October 2020, to the effect that the information required by Condition 10 can form part of the applicable Annual Compliance Report (for the period within which the collision occurred), and that is required to be published on the project website.
+An exception relates to Collision Reports required by Condition 10 (that are supplied to the Department).
+In the case of Collision Reports, the Department has provided advice in Letter of 12 October 2020, to the effect that the information required by Condition 10 can form part of the applicable Annual Compliance Report (for the period within which the collision occurred), and that is required to be published on the project website.
 Section 4.8 provides the relevant Condition 10 information for the report period.

-In response to Condition 32, the person taking the action has published the following documents on the project website (https://cattlehillwindfarm.com/).
+In response to Condition 32, the person taking the action has published the following documents on the project website ( https://cattlehillwindfarm.com/).

-- Condition 6A Collision Avoidance and Detection Plan - Condition 10 Collision Report Details (a) to (e) within this ACR, as per DAWE letter 12/10/20 - Condition 22 Weed Management Plan - Condition 23 Flora Offset Strategy and Flora Offset Management Plan - Conditions 16 and 17 (Plans approved by Tasmanian EPA and accepted by DAWE as satisfying requirements of Conditions 16 and 17) - o FF 5 Eagle Nest Productivity Plan - o FF 6 Post Commissioning Eagle Utilisation Monitoring Plan - FF15 Eagle Mortality Offset Plan - Condition 27 CHWF Annual Compliance Reports, including: - o Annual Compliance Report, 2019

-- Annual Compliance Report, 2020 - Annual Compliance Report, 2021 (Published at approx. same time as submitted)
+- Condition 6A Collision Avoidance and Detection Plan - Condition 6C Assessment of effectiveness of the IdentiFlight® avian detection system - Condition 10 Collision Report Details (a) to (e) within this ACR, as per CCEEW letter 12/10/20 - Condition 11 The Revised CADP has been submitted to the Department, and will be added to CHWF Website once approved by the Minister - Condition 22 Weed Management Plan - Condition 23 Flora Offset Strategy and Flora Offset Management Plan - Conditions 16 and 17 (Plans approved by Tasmanian EPA and accepted by the Department as satisfying requirements of Conditions 16 and 17) - o FF 5 Eagle Nest Productivity Plan - o FF 6 Post Commissioning Eagle Utilisation Monitoring Plan - o FF15 Eagle Mortality Offset Plan - Condition 27 CHWF Annual Compliance Reports, including: - o Annual Compliance Report, 2019 - o Annual Compliance Report, 2020 - o Annual Compliance Report, 2021 - Annual Compliance Report, 2022 (Published at approx. same time as submitted)